 Example: The couple cannot meet the required repayments.

 The value of other assets that they could NOT be expected to sell or borrow against can also be disregarded.

 Example: Their personal and household effects and their car.

-They meet the test of severe financial hardship because their income is below the rate of NSA for a partnered couple and liquid assets are zero.
+They meet the test of severe financial hardship because their income and readily available funds are below the relevant limit ($36,582 for partnered pensioners (combined), see 22.214.171.124).

-Act reference: SSAct section 1130(5) Notional annual rate of ordinary income from unrealisable assets
+Act reference: SSAct section 1132(5) Notional fortnightly rate of ordinary income from unrealisable assets

 Calculation of rate under the hardship provisions